About

 A Fulbright Fellowship in northern Tajikistan deepened that instinct along with a lifelong pursuit of cultivating mutual respect for peoples and cultures globally.
 While living and working in communities navigating the collapse of Soviet-era irrigation systems and land degradation, I saw firsthand what happens when governance institutions fail the people who depend on them.
 I also saw what it looks like when communities find ways to rebuild them on their own terms.

-That experience shaped my doctoral research at Duke University, where I completed a PhD in Environmental Social Science studying how new institutions for community-based water governance take hold… or fail to.
-By examining newly formed Water User Associations in Tajikistan using a mixed methods research design, I found that new institutions require certain conditions to succeed: trust and reciprocity among resource users, institutional arrangements that allow communities to shape the rules they live by, and enough time and autonomy for those rules to become normative behavior rather than externally imposed.
-Institutions are not built by decree, but by the slow accumulation of trust, participation, and local ownership.
+That experience shaped my doctoral research at Duke University, where I completed a PhD in Environmental Social Science studying how new institutions for community-based water governance take hold, or fail to.
+By examining newly formed Water User Associations in Tajikistan, I found that new institutions require certain conditions to succeed: trust and reciprocity among resource users, institutional arrangements that allow communities to shape the rules they live by, and enough time and autonomy for those rules to become normative behavior rather than externally imposed.
+Institutions that best serve people and the environment are not built by decree, but by the slow accumulation of trust, participation, and local ownership.
 This insight has stayed with me across every program, partnership, and initiative I have built since.

 Building the Practice